 Appropriate data sources for this type of analysis might be the Labour Force Survey and the Annual Survey of Hours and Earnings.
-It is important that the analysis includes as much evidence as possible on the impact of the NLW on employment and hours according to the timelines outlined above.
 The tender should outline the time period of the data to be analysed.

 Any other specific requirements

 We will support gaining access to the latest data, which we anticipate would enable researchers to use ASHE 2016 and the LFS up to 2017Q1 for the 2017 deadline with a further year of data by the 2018 deadline.